Updated July 19th 2023

-Malbec and steak is a match made in heaven, but this wine pairs perfectly with many other types of foods.
-Hamburgers, BBQ and different types of cheese are great food parings for Malbec.
+Malbec and steak is a match made in heaven, but this wine pairs perfectly with many other types of food.
+Hamburgers, BBQ and different types of cheese are all great food pairings for Malbec.
 In this wine guide you will find out what kind of food pairs best with Argentina's most important grape variety.

-Malbec is bold red wine with characteristic herbaceous and fruity flavours.
+Malbec is a bold red wine with characteristic herbaceous and fruity flavors.
 Its moderate tannins and good structure make it an excellent wine to pair with food.
-It is often described as juicy and leafy.
-It has flavours of plum, dark berries, herbs and tobacco.
-Sometimes it also tastes a little bit like chocolate.
+Malbec is often described as juicy and leafy.
+It has flavors of plum, dark berries, herbs and tobacco.
+Sometimes, it also tastes a little bit like chocolate.
 It has a short aftertaste, but a smokey finish.

-Note: 84% of all the Malbec is grown in Argentina which makes it very likely that you will be drinking the Argentinian style.
+Note: 84% of all the Malbec is grown in Argentina, making it very likely that you will be drinking the Argentinian style.

-Given most of the bottles of Malbec come from Argentina, steak might be the obvious food pairing but there are many more great food pairings for Malbec.
-It is a versatile and very food-friendly pairing partner with its black cherry and blackberry components in combination with its chocolate and tobacco flavours.
+Given that most bottles of Malbec come from Argentina, steak might be the obvious food pairing, but there are many more great pairings for Malbec.
+This wine is a versatile and food-friendly pairing partner with its black cherry and blackberry components, in combination with its chocolate and tobacco flavors.
 Its smokey finish makes it a great wine for grilled foods.
 The fruit pairs well with spicy sauces which makes it a good BBQ wine.

 In short, when pairing Malbec with food you need to take into consideration the following characteristics of the wine:

-The classical pairing for a bottle of Malbec is steak, but it pairs well with many different types of meats.
+The classic pairing for a bottle of Malbec is steak, but it also pairs with other meats.
 Malbec paired with lamb with mint and herbs is an excellent choice.
-Malbec is especially a great wine for grilled meat and BBQ (including BBQ sauce!).
+Malbec is an especially great wine for grilled meat and BBQ (including BBQ sauce!).
 The following meat dishes will be good food pairings for Malbec.

 Tips!
 If your food is very spicy, choose a wine with a touch of sweetness to balance it.